Arjunmehta312/De-Vote/README.md

 - Provides transparent result tabulation

 ### OOP_Project
-- Demonstrates the system's functionality
+- Implements interactive console interface with a menu system
-- Creates voter identities with blockchain wallets
+- Allows users to register as voters with unique blockchain identities
-- Deploys an election smart contract
-- Records votes as blockchain transactions
+- Provides interface for casting votes on the blockchain
-- Shows double-voting prevention
-- Displays blockchain transaction details and verification
+- Displays election results and registered voters
+- Manages the voter registry and block confirmations

 ## Running the Application